Can a Humidifier Spread Mold? The Terrible Side of Humidifiers

 Does a humidifier increase mold?

-A humidifier is more likely to increase mold colonies in your house rather than cause it outright.
-If it raises the humidity level to 60% and above, the mold will increase.
+A humidifier is more likely to increase mold colonies in your house than cause it outright.
+If it raises the humidity level to 60% or above, the mold will increase.

 The Environmental Protection Agency says that mold can grow anywhere if there is moisture and a food source.
 It will grow on paper, carpet, or wood.